Many visitors find it an exotic and new cultural experience

 Baba has spoken out strongly and often against making contacts or

 friendships at his ashrams - especially between the sexes.
-That one cannot demonstrate maritial affection in public or be seen to hold hands with anyone of the opposite sex is fair enough, since the extremely traditional views on the relations
+That one cannot demonstrate martial affection in public or be seen to hold hands with anyone of the opposite sex is fair enough, since the extremely traditional views on the relations

 between the sexes Sai Baba propagates is held dear by many of the regular ashramites.